Welcome to Gonzaga Law School!

 Legal study is an interactive process.
 Much of law school involves learning a process for thinking, and this requires preparation before class and probing discussion in class.

 Even for Orientation, there are materials to prepare in advance.
-Download the 2019 Orientation Material Packet (to be posted the week of Orientation).
+Download the 2019 Orientation Material Packet.
 Read and complete the assignments before Orientation begins.

 Many professors assign reading for the first day of class.
 These assignments are posted on the first-day assignments page.
 If assignments are not listed for some of your courses, check back later, as new postings will be made as soon as they are available.